defold/extension-firebase-analytics/README.md

 Google Firebase extension for the [Defold](https://www.defold.com) game engine.

 # NOT PRODUCTION READY
 This extension is still under development.
-The extension works on Android but for iOS some librarys need to be extracted from their respective POD files before it will work on iOS.
-Please get in touch (bjorn.ritzl@king.com) if you plan to use the extension.
+The extension works on Android and iOS but it needs further testing.

 # Setup
 ## 1. Firebase setup